 We all know them… there are friends, and there are mum-friendly friends.These are the friends who take you in your new role, as you are and cheer you on.Encircle yourself with those that seek to encourage you.They don’t have to be mums themselves… just friends who want to see you succeed and offer practical and emotional support along the way.

-Friends without kids can sometimes be the best support there is.They offer a freshness and have a perspective that other mums might not.These are the friends who’ll call you out when you become a boring, self-obsessed mother, whose only topic of interest is her little cutie pie.And sometimes all we need is a giggle and a cup of tea – these friends are the best fit.
+Friends without kids can sometimes be the best support there is.They offer a freshness and have a perspective that other mums might not.These are the friends who’ll call you out when you become a boring, self-obsessed mother, whose only topic of interest is her little cutie pie.And sometimes all we need is a giggle and a cup of tea – these friends are gold.

 Extended family can be worth their weight in gold.
-If your mum is anything like my mum, she will adore your baby even though that bundle has spent the last five hours screaming and has just pewked up on her.
+If your mum is anything like my mum, she will adore your baby even baby’s spent the last five hours screaming and has just puked up on her.

-Your family in all it’s different shapes and colours, are the ones most likely to take home your dirty washing from hospital and shop for your super-sized sanitary pads.They will be the ones happy to do a load of ironing, scrub your scuzzy bathroom, change a nappy and will be happy to take baby off your hands for a little while.
+Your family members in all their different shapes and colours, might be the ones most likely to take home your dirty washing from hospital and shop for your super-sized sanitary pads.They will be the ones happy to do a load of ironing, scrub your scuzzy bathroom, change a nappy and will be happy to take baby off your hands for a little while.

 If you’re not used to accepting this help – NOW is the time to start to!

-Oh, and let these family treasures cuddle and bond with bub too!This is the starts of your baby’s ‘village’ 🙂 and let’s face it, YOU will benefit from a break.
+Oh, and let family cuddle and bond with bub too, this is the starts of your baby’s ‘village’ and let’s face it, you will benefit from the break.

-Lactation Consultants and Counsellors, Paediatricians, Dentists, Early Childhood nurses, Pharmacists, Occupational and Speech Therapists, to name a few, are all excellent professionals you’ll glean industry-specific information with and who you will most definitely be connected with at some point.
+Breastfeeding consultants and counsellors, paediatricians, dentists, early childhood nurses, pharmacists, occupational and speech therapists, to name a few, are all excellent professionals you’ll glean industry-specific information with and whom you will most definitely be connected with at some point.

-A word of caution:What out for the: mum-eaters!You know the ones I mean – The ones that glare at you when your child chucks a tanty in McDonalds or the judge-y looks you get when your kid didn’t quite get it’s meet with the hairbrush that morning.
+A word of caution:What out for the: mum-eaters!You know the ones I mean, the ones that glare at you when your child chucks a tanty in McDonalds or the judge-y looks you get after your kid has refused to have his hair brushed all week.

 These are mums who have forgotten what it was like.Give them a wide birth and remember…. there are a company of women out there who believe in you and a population of people who place infinite value on what you do.